google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 * Record your practice

 <!--
 Take a moment to read over some main points thus far.
-[Ask a student to read aloud if you’d like.]
 Also, here’s me putting to use the suggestion to recap for the audience!

 What questions or comments do you have about the content we’ve covered so far?
-[Solicit student contributions, and respond to each.]
 -->

 ---